 And best of all, Ben doesn't have to do anything!

-The ABQ-BERNCO Library Website, powered by LibGuides CMS, gets thousands of hits a day.
-The first 3-months of 2017 saw over 360,000 hits to their homepage.
+The ABQ-BERNCO Library website gets thousands of hits a day.
+The first 3-months of 2017 saw more than 360,000 hits to their homepage.

 That's a lot of traffic and Ben needs to ensure that new and relevant content is constantly posted.